StanislavSt/TexasHoldEm_Bot/README.md

 # TexasHoldEm_Bot
-Engine for a bot to playTexasHoldEm https://theaigames.com
+Engine for a bot to play TexasHoldEm and to be used in the competition at : https://theaigames.com